 Ingredients & Tools Needed to Dehydrate Yogurt

 So if you’re ready to add some variety to your trail, school, or work snacks with your own dehydrated yogurt rolls, the first thing you’ll need is a good dehydrator.
-I highly recommend the Nesco American Harvest Dehydrator (Affiliate Disclosure) — we’ve owned one for about four years, and we absolutely love it!
+I highly recommend the Nesco American Harvest Dehydrator — we’ve owned one for about four years, and we absolutely love it!
 It works really well for dehydrating yogurt because it has a wide temperature range, and because the stackable trays make it easy to rotate foods for even drying.

-You may also wish to purchase sauce sheets (Affiliate Disclosure) for your dehydrator, so that you can dehydrate liquids as well.
+You may also wish to purchase sauce sheets for your dehydrator, so that you can dehydrate liquids as well.
 Trust me, it’s worth it, because once you start dehydrating, you’ll keep thinking of more and more things you can dry!

-However, it’s easier to make dehydrated yogurt rolls using waxed or parchment paper.
+However, it’s easier to make dehydrated yogurt rolls using waxed paper.
 This way, you can just take everything out once it’s all ready, cut it to size, and roll it up.
 Using a sauce sheet, we always had to scrape the yogurt off the tray, which would come off in pieces too small to roll.
 Plus, there was always a sticky mess left to clean!

-After you’ve measured out a length of parchment paper, place it on a dehydrator tray with the two short sides overlapping the edges, and cut a hole out in the middle to allow air flow for even drying.
+After you’ve measured out a length of waxed paper, place it on a dehydrator tray with the two short sides overlapping the edges, and cut a hole out in the middle to allow air flow for even drying.

 Lastly, you’ll want to choose the right type of yogurt for your purpose: